PhD-Toolbox-course/2018_PhD_Toolbox_course/Presentations/Day4/versionControl/PITCHME.md

 ---

 * For example, you can make independent sets of changes based on the same document.
+Or one of your collaborators can do these changes.

 ![image3](http://swcarpentry.github.io/git-novice/fig/versions.svg)

 ---

-You can decide which changes keep on the same base document
+* Then you can decide which changes keep on the same base document

 ![image4](http://swcarpentry.github.io/git-novice/fig/merge.svg)

 ---

+* A **version control system** is a **tool that keeps track of these changes** and helps us version and merge our files.

+* It allows you to decide which changes make up the next version, called a **commit**, and keeps useful **metadata** about them

+* The complete **history of commits** for a particular project and their metadata make up a **repository**

+* Repositories can be kept in **sync across different computers** facilitating collaboration among different people